Everything You Need To Know

 SAP BusinessObjects Private Cloud Edition (CS) t-shirt size guide.

-SAP Private Cloud Edition provides a dedicated system landscape that includes yearly upgrades and patching, support for mission-critical requirements, and works as any other Cloud provider, covering all maintenance work and infrastructure, giving you more freedom to work on other projects.
+SAP Private Cloud Edition provides a dedicated system landscape that includes yearly upgrades and patching, support for mission-critical requirements, and works as any other Cloud provider, covering all maintenance work and infrastructure, giving you more freedom to work on other projects to increase your business value.
 Thanks to this, it allows you to gain immediate TCO benefits and a fast time to value.

 Migrating to PCE is a great opportunity for customers to move to the Cloud in a simple and efficient way thanks to a “lift and shift” of their existing SAP BusinessObjects environment.
 Equally, it could also push you to analyze used and unused content so that you are not migrating content over that will take up valuable space on your SAP BusinessObjects platform.